davewragg/davewragg.github.io/_posts/2025-03-20-hit-the-road.md

 Y﻿ou don't need to have read **The Black Hawks** and **The Righteous**, but if you have, you might spot a few extras along the way.
 And you can always go back and read them afterwards, which might be quite rewarding.

-## W﻿ill there be a Previously On...?
+## W﻿ill there be a Story So Far?

 Y﻿es!
-There will be a Story So Far section at the start of the book!
+There will be a Previously On... section at the start of the book!
 I even capitalised the names that you need to pay attention to.

 ## A﻿ny special editions?